-Objective 3: Families and Individuals are Resilient and Economically Self-Sufficient Priority Need 3B: Promote Economic Advancement Through Barrier Removal
+> Priority Need 3B: Promote Economic Advancement Through Barrier Removal

-Agency Name Project Description CDBG

-Funding Amount

-APA Family Support Services, Service connection in housing assistance, \$50,000

-fiscal sponsor of Samoan immigration and naturalization,

-Community Development Center employment, senior services, advocacy,

-information and referrals and outreach

-primarily for Samoan and Pacific Islander

-communities

-Community Youth Center of San Culturally competent and linguistically \$50,000

-Francisco acceptable social services primarily for

-Asian residents in the Bayview, including

-access to employment, family support,

-childcare services, education, financial

-literacy, housing counseling and other

-supportive services

-Hearing and Speech Center of Increase the early identification of hearing \$50,000

-Northern California loss, support participants in accepting this

-loss, and connect them to services that can

-provide treatment and help them to thrive

-Lavender Youth Recreation and Youth advocacy and case management \$50,000

-Information Center, Inc. services primarily for LGBTQQ transitional

-age youth between ages 18 and 24 to

-connect them to urgently needed

-resources, build their capacity to improve

-their lives and support them in moving

-toward self sufficiency

-United Playaz, Inc. Case management and support services to \$55,000

-direct youth away from influences that

-sustain at risk behavior and towards

-strengthening skills for self-sufficiency and

-becoming agents of change for their

-community

-Subtotal \$255,000

-• Goal 3Bi.
+- CDBG Project Description Agency Name Funding Amount \$50,000 APA Family Support Services, Service connection in housing assistance, fiscal sponsor of Samoan immigration and naturalization, Community Development Center employment, senior services, advocacy, information and referrals and outreach primarily for Samoan and Pacific Islander communities Community Youth Center of San Culturally competent and linguistically \$50,000 Francisco acceptable social services primarily for Asian residents in the Bayview, including access to employment, family support, childcare services, education, financial literacy, housing counseling and other supportive services Hearing and Speech Center of Increase the early identification of hearing \$50,000 Northern California loss, support participants in accepting this loss, and connect them to services that can provide treatment and help them to thrive \$50,000 Lavender Youth Recreation and Youth advocacy and case management Information Center, Inc. services primarily for LGBTQQ transitional age youth between ages 18 and 24 to connect them to urgently needed resources, build their capacity to improve their lives and support them in moving toward self sufficiency United Playaz, Inc. Case management and support services to \$55,000 direct youth away from influences that sustain at risk behavior and towards strengthening skills for self-sufficiency and - Goal 3Bi.
 Improved service connections